Guilherme-CA-Dias/knowledge-poc/README.md

 * manage field mappings
 * import all CRM contacts
 * continuously sync updates from CRM contacts
-* lookup contact by email or phone number
 * update a contact in a CRM

 This repo also includes files to create the required actions and flows in your own Integration.app workspace.
 See below for details.